 Transfer the cooked cauliflower to a baking dish or casserole dish and mix in the mornay sauce until completely combined.

 Top off by evenly sprinkling on breadcrumbs and bake in the oven at 400° for 20-25 minutes.

 Cauliflower au gratin would go excellent with these main entrée meals:

-How To Reheat: Cover with foil or a oven safe lid and cook at 350° for 15-20 minutes or until hot.
+How to Reheat: Cover with foil or an oven-safe lid and cook at 350° for 15-20 minutes or until hot.

-It is very important that the cauliflower be drained completely before mixing with the sauce or else it will become runny.
+It is very important that the cauliflower is drained completely before mixing with the sauce or else it will become runny.

 More Amazing Side Dish Recipes